 Demeyere has long advocated for a split system in their cookware lines.
 They used thick steel-cladded-aluminum sidewalls on skillet and sauteuses and woks, but everything else (saute pans, sauce pans, stock pots, etc.) got thick disc bases and thin stainless steel sidewalls with no aluminum inside.

 Demeyere’s insistence on disc-bottom pots and saute pans was a problem in the USA market, where All-Clad had spent decades and millions of dollars convincing Americans that fully-cladded-thick-sidewall cookware is better than disc-based cookware.
 There is some truth to that–cladded sidewalls prevent temperature discontinuities.
 It is extremely common that disc-base cookware have a huge temperature dropoff near the base (if cooking on electric) or else a huge temperature increase (if on gas, since the hot gas heats up the thin steel sidewalls much hotter than the base, which has a layer of aluminum to absorb and spread out the heat.)
-But cladding is not always necessary, such as for pots where all you will do is boil water or other thin fluids anyway.
+But cladding is not always necessary, such as for a pot that you intend to use only for boiling water or other thin fluids only.

-In any case, Zwilling presumably decided that it would rather not fight All-Clad’s marketing.
+In any case, Zwilling may have decided that it would rather not fight All-Clad’s marketing.
 So it wasn’t long after Demeyere’s acquisition that Zwilling joined the legions of companies attempting to clone All-Clad–with a twist.

 All-Clad’s patent on its original Stainless line expired in the 2000s, so most All-Clad competitors simply import Chinese knockoffs of All-Clad.
 The market is saturated with All-Clad Stainless clones of varying quality–many Chinese factories use thinner sheets of metal to save money, but those products heat less evenly and don’t do as good of a job maintaining heat when you throw in lots of cold food.
 For obvious reasons, Chinese factory owners have a temptation to cut corners by skimping quality control or on materials (without advanced testing equipment, it’s hard to tell what the exact chemical composition of an alloy is, so there is a temptation to use more iron and less chromium or nickel, both of which are far more expensive than iron).
 Many American and European cookware “manufacturers” merely import products.
 They have no supervisory staff overseas, and some don’t even test products beyond the initial batch–it’s expensive to do your own ongoing quality tests such as making sure each piece is properly polished, made out of the alloy you specified, free of chemical contaminants such as heavy metals and radioactive particles, flat and not warped, etc.